nuriaher/Computerome/Guide.md

 -l      [-l resource_list] Which can include used nodes, ppn, memory and walltime.
                 E.g.: nodes=1:ppn=8,mem=100gb,walltime=0:06:00:00
--N      [-N name] Job name (not ID!, the ID is given by the system) -de     After this last argument write the desired job command.
+-N      [-N name] Job name (not ID!, the ID is given by the system) -de     After this last argument write the desired job command
 ```

 Check all job status: